How to Add Digital Signatures to Files in Java Using Barcodes and QR Codes

 Issue 3: Signature Data Gets Truncated

-Symptom: Long strings in barcodes or QR codes get cut off.
+Symptom: Long strings are cut off.

 // Bad: Too much data for Code128